-Though the ACT tests different concepts on each exam, there are popular topics that come up again and again.
+Though the ACT tests different concepts on each exam, there are popular topics (like ratios!) that come up again and again.
 This list contains the best ACT math formulas to know.
-For more practice, try Magoosh ACT prep.
+For more practice, try these ACT math practice questions, then check out Magoosh ACT prep.

 - S/T (Average = Sum/Number of things)